PaulHBartley/mkproj/README.md

 What do we need for this folder?

 - A Python virtual environment installed inside the folder, ready to be activated.
-- A git repository initialized inside the folder, ready to keep track of changes made.
+- A git repository initialized inside the folder, ready to keep track of everything.
 - A remote git repository paired with the local repository inside the folder, for keepsake and collaboration.

+Having these three things in place would be a good starting point for a Python project folder.
+But what would be even better is if we could give our project folder